Your Path, Your Pace

 Indicates interactions with medication, law, or physical health.
 Consult a professional.

-This book is not a substitute for professional care; nothing here should ever override your own safety or boundaries.
+This book is not a substitute for professional care.
+Nothing here overrides your safety or boundaries.

 For Neurodivergent, Sensitive, or Trauma-Affected Readers